 The 228-foot suspension bridge spans an 80-foot chasm at more than one mile in elevation.
 Surveys show that the journey to the other side is always considered the highlight of a trip to Grandfather Mountain.

-- The new Top Shop provides ELEVATOR ACCESS to the Mile High Swinging Bridge, making the span accessible to people with disabilities for the first time.
-It is about 50 yards from the building to the bridge.
-There is a bench near the bridge.
+The new Top Shop provides elevator access to the Mile High Swinging Bridge, making the span accessible to people with disabilities for the first time.
+It is about 50 yards from the building to the bridge, and a bench is located near the bridge.

 - The term “swinging” refers to the fact that suspension bridges are free to sway.

-- Designed by – Charles Hartman, Jr., Greensboro, NC
+- Designed by – Charles Hartman Jr. of Greensboro, N.C.

-- Construction – actually fabricated in Greensboro and then reassembled on top of the Mountain.
-Erecting the bridge took three weeks, a process slowed by inclement weather created by a hurricane off the North Carolina coast.
+- Construction – Fabricated in Greensboro and then reassembled on top of the Mountain.
+Erecting the bridge took three weeks, a process slowed by inclement weather created by a hurricane off the North Carolina coast

 Rebuilt in 1999

-- Redesigned – 1999 by Sutton, Kennerly & Associates Engineering of Asheville, N.C.
+- Redesigned by - Sutton, Kennerly & Associates Engineering of Asheville, N.C.

-- Rebuilt by – Taylor & Murphy Construction Company of Asheville
+- Rebuilt by – Taylor & Murphy Construction Company of Asheville, N.C.

 - Cost of rebuilding – $300,000